 Margin has 4 different bots that you can deploy to trade for your while you are away (travel, sleep or just work on something else).
-First bot is the EMA crossover bot, then Bollinger band bot, Ping Pong bot and Margin maker bot.
-They all trade based on different trading indicators as their names suggest: Bollinger bands, MACD, RSI, EMA, VWAP and many more.
+The first bot is the EMA crossover bot, then the Bollinger band bot, Ping Pong bot, and Margin maker bot.
+They all trade based on the different trading technical indicator as their names suggest Bollinger bands, MACD, RSI, EMA, VWAP, and many more.
 These indicators are sometimes used as drivers for bot decisions and all can be helpful when you are manually trading.

 Margin.de can be tailored to your own needs as its GUI is configurable and can be moved around and built up like a lego house.